rufusclark/Satellite-Propagation-Toolkit/README.md

 * [Pimoroni Pico Unicorn Pack](https://shop.pimoroni.com/products/pico-unicorn-pack?variant=32369501306963)
 * [Pimoroni Pico Display Pack](https://shop.pimoroni.com/products/pico-display-pack?variant=32368664215635)
 * [Pimoroni Stellar Unicorn](https://shop.pimoroni.com/products/space-unicorns?variant=40842632953939)

-The following devices have not been tested, but code is available.
-Use at your own risk:

 * [Pimoroni Pico Display Pack 2.8"](https://shop.pimoroni.com/products/pico-display-pack-2-8?variant=42047194005587)

 When using this framework with a supported MicroPython-based device, 2 operation modes are available to drive the display on the hardware device as outlined below.